obravo7/K-Means-Clustering/README.md

 #### Evaluation

-Unfortunately I ran out of time.
-I apologize in advance.
-I realized at the end that I should have included an evaluation metric from ghe beginning, such as Recall, Precession, F-Score, and/or Percentage of Variance Explained (PVE).
+TODO: Add evaluation metrics such as Recall, Precession, F-Score, and/or Percentage of Variance Explained (PVE).